JohnSpahr/PebbleActivities/README.md

 # Pebble Activities
 Feeling bored?
-This little Pebble app uses the [Bored API](https://boredapi.com) to suggest activities for you to do!
+This little PebbleJS app uses the [Bored API](https://boredapi.com) to suggest activities for you to do!
 Activities are selected based on the number of participants you choose.
 Created for Rebble Hackathon #001.

 ### Screenshots
 ![home](Screenshots/color/home.png)